Data Protection Information

 10. Timeliness and Amendments to this Data Protection Information

 Due to improvements of our website and website offers or by virtue of amended statutory or administrative standards, it may become necessary to amend this data protection information.
-You may find the latest data protection information by visiting our website.
-You may read or print this updated and amended version at any time.
+You may find the latest data protection information on our website at any time.

 Should individual provisions of this data protection declaration be or become invalid either in part or in their entirety or prove infeasible at any time, this shall not affect the remaining provisions.
 This shall apply accordingly to gaps in this declaration.